sumanmukherjee03/practice-and-katas/k8s/CKA/deployment.README.md

 kubectl scale deployment --replicas=3
 ```

-To change the image in a deployment
+To change the image in a deployment and record the change in annotations of the deployment
 ```
-kubectl set image deployment nginx nginx=nginx:1.18
+kubectl set image deployment/nginx nginx=nginx:1.18 --record
 ```

-To expose a port from a running container via a service with a cluster ip
+To expose a port from a running container via a service with a cluster IP
 ```
 kubectl expose deployment nginx --port 80
 ```